Ottercast/ottercast.github.io/content/en/docs/Getting started/_index.md

 ## Flashed, and now?

 You can mount the SD-Card and change the initial configuration by edition the `config.ini` file, present on the first partition.
 You should add your Wifi credentials and give your Ottercast a lovely hostname, it will be displayed later when you are casting!
-If you need SSH access, you can add your public key by creating a `ssh_authoried_keys` file containing your key.
+If you need SSH access, you can add your public key by creating a `ssh_authorized_keys` file containing your key.

 ## It works!